 - absent flow void

 - signal characteristics vary depending on the age of the thrombus but will be abnormal

 - contrast-enhancement or lack of is not a reliable indicator as organising thrombus can enhance

 - diagnosis can generally be made on venography

 Treatment and prognosis

-The mortality rate of CST is up to 30% with significant morbidity (e.g. blindness, cranial nerve palsy) in survivors not uncommon 6.
+The mortality rate is up to 30%.
+Significant morbidity (e.g. blindness, cranial nerve palsy) in survivors not uncommon 6.

 - 1. Absoud M, Hikmet F, Dey P et-al. Bilateral cavernous sinus thrombosis complicating sinusitis.
 J R Soc Med.
 2006;99 (9): 474-6. doi:10.1258/jrsm.99.9.474 - Free text at pubmed - Pubmed citation